Felix-Kariuki/FreeToGame/README.md

 #### Desktop && Web
 The plans to complete the `Desktop` and `Web` features are underway.
 You can also take this as an opportunity to contribute by working on these features 🥳

+## Tech Stack
+- [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) - The Kotlin Multiplatform technology is designed to simplify the development of cross-platform projects.
+It reduces time spent writing and maintaining the same code for different platforms while retaining the flexibility and benefits of native programming.
+- [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) -  Declarative framework for sharing UIs across multiple platforms.
+Based on Kotlin and Jetpack Compose.

+- [Koin](https://insert-koin.io/) - A framework to help you build any kind of Kotlin & Kotlin Multiplatform application, from Android mobile, Multiplatform apps to backend Ktor server applications Koin is developed by Kotzilla and open-source contributors
+- [Voyager](https://voyager.adriel.cafe/) - A multiplatform navigation library built for, and seamlessly integrated with, Jetpack Compose.
+- [Kotlinx-serilization](https://github.com/Kotlin/kotlinx.serialization) - Kotlin multiplatform / multi-format serialization.
+- [ktor](https://ktor.io/docs/welcome.html) - Ktor is a framework to easily build connected applications – web applications, HTTP services, mobile and browser applications.
+- [Compose Components Resources](https://mvnrepository.com/artifact/org.jetbrains.compose.components/components-resources) - Resources For Compose Multiplatform.
+- [Kotlin](https://kotlinlang.org/docs/getting-started.html) - Kotlin is a modern but already mature programming language designed to make developers happier.
+It's concise, safe, interoperable with Java and other languages, and provides many ways to reuse code between multiple platforms for productive programming.

 ## Project structure